 In addition to her parents, mom was predeceased by her siblings, Pauline Young, Seymour Johnson, Maxine Sabine, Evelyn McKenzie, Joyce McArthur, Joan Stewart, and Jean Patterson.

-A memorial service will be held at Brunswick Street Baptist Church on Thursday, March 30, 2023, at 2 pm, with Rev. Greg Geldart officiating.
-Interment will be held this summer near her birthday.
 For those who wish, donations in mom’s memory may be made to the Brunswick Street Baptist Church Building Fund, ShareWord Global (formerly Gideons International) or a charity of the donor’s choice.

 “Only one life, ‘twill soon be past.
 Only what’s done for Christ will last.”
 CT Studd